Caserta-Concepts/spark-techcon15/README.md

 # Big Data Techcon 2015
 http://www.bigdatatechcon.com

-# Stay tuned for sample data, scripts, and resources!

 # For now, be sure to do the following if you plan to follow along (completely optional):
 ##Install Apache Spark:
 * Mac homebrew users can use brew instal apache-spark.